Trump's Supreme Court pick avoids questions on abortion, gay marriage

-Trump has asked the Senate to confirm Barrett before the Nov.
+Trump has asked the Senate to confirm Barrett, a conservative federal appeals court judge, before the Nov.
 3 election in which he is seeking a second term in office.

 Barrett noted that the new case the court is hearing on Nov.
-10 is on a different legal issue to two previous Supreme Court rulings that upheld Obamacare, which she had criticized.
+10 is on a different legal issue as two previous Supreme Court rulings that upheld Obamacare, which she had criticized.
 Barrett declined to say how she would approach the new case in which Trump and Republican-led states are seeking to invalidate the 2010 law formally called the Affordable Care Act.
+Barrett also said the White House did not seek her assurance that she would vote to strike down the law.

+“Absolutely not.
+I was never asked - and if I had, that would have been a short conversation,” Barrett said.

 The Affordable Care Act is Democratic former President Barack Obama’s signature domestic policy achievement and has enabled millions of Americans to obtain medical coverage.